material-motion/material-motion/specifications/serialization.md

 Plan types must be serializable to a binary format containing the following keys:

+* namespace: `String`
 * name: `String`
 * payload: `Data`

+A combination of `namespace` and `name` allows the Runtime to uniquely identify a plan in a given system.

 The following example serializes a specific Tween plan: